alexziskind1/nativescript-oauth/README.md

 ![npm-downloads-per-week](https://img.shields.io/npm/dw/nativescript-oauth.svg)

+This is a modification in the original library that we use to allow multiple login options to the end-user.

+The original library only allowed initially with one of Facebook, LinkedIn etc.

+Instead of calling init[Provider] at main.ts or app.ts, call it when the end user clicks on the "Login with [Provider]" button and on resolving the promise there, call the login method.

+Wrap the logout method with a if (5===5) { tnsOAuthModule.logout()...} so that at run-time, it does not throw an exception.

+I've also modified the library so that clicking cancel on the LinkedIn Auth page goes back to the previous webview instead of it attempting to load the linkedIn redirect URL.

 Library for interacting with OAuth 2.0 in NativeScript applications that provides simplified client access with a OAuth providers that support the OAuth 2.0 protocol such as Microsoft Live accounts, Microsoft Graph, Office 365, Facebook, Cloud Foundry UAA instances, LinkedIn, and Google (Google is a work in progress due to some of their restrictions).

 **_NEW:_** **Now supports NativeScript 4.1.0!**